West Texas Consultants.

 Malicious software can do all sorts of negative things.
 It can destroy or share your data with a 3rd party.
 It can allow someone else to take full control of your computer where they are able to see your screen and operate your mouse and keyboard - from across the Internet.
 It can even render your computer inoperable.

 Here is an important point: malicious software usually runs in the security content of the current user.
 What does that mean?
-If you are running as an administrator and you execute malicious software, that malicious software now has full access to your computer.
+If you are running as an administrator and you execute malicious software (even on accident or without you knowing), that malicious software now has full access to your computer.
 It will have no restrictions and can easily bury itself deep within the operating system.

-If you are running as a user, however, and you execute malicious software, chances are it will in ineffective because your account simply is now allowed to change settings, install software, etc.
+If you are running as a user, however, and you execute that same malicious software, chances are it will be ineffective because your account simply is not allowed to change settings, install software, etc.

 Please note this scenario is different from the malicious software exploiting a security vulnerability in Microsoft Windows.
-However this is easy to prevent; read more in our Windows Updates article.
+This, however, is easy to prevent; read more in our Windows Updates article.

 If you are planning to demote your account to the User group, remember to create a backup Administrator account before doing so.
 User accounts cannot make themselves Administrators.
 You will need to log onto the computer as an Administrator to install software, change settings or temporarily promote your User account to an Administrator.